TV5Monde: History

 TV5 was formed on 2 January 1984, under the guidance of Claude Cheysson, the French Minister for Foreign Affairs, and TV5 President Serge Adda, by five public television channels: TF1, Antenne 2 and FR3 from France, the Swiss Télévision Suisse Romande and the Belgian RTBF.
 The "5" from the name TV5 comes from the five public broadcasters.
 On 18 December 1985, TV5 was amongst the first four channels carried by cable television in France, inaugurated in Cergy-Pontoise.
+As of 1987, the channel broadcast eight hours a day; the first original programme produced for the channel was the game show Le juste mot, co-financed by the French Foreign Ministry, followed in January 1987 by Le club de l'Europe, produced by TV5 members FR3 and RTBF and with the support of the European Commission, a programme about European news, whose first invitee was Jacques Delors.

 Following its privatisation in 1987, TF1 retired from the TV5 consortium but continued to supply its programmes to the channel until 1995.
 On 1 September 1988, TV5 Québec Canada was created, followed by TV5 Afrique in 1991.
 The following year, TV5 transmitted using digital compression towards Latin America and the Caribbean.
 Its coverage was expanded in 1996 with the launch of its Asian-Pacific signal with TV5 Asie-Pacifique and the subscription channel TV5 États-Unis in the United States.
 Two years later, the Middle East feed was launched with TV5 Moyen-Orient in 1998.

+In 1997, TV5Monde had an "insufficient" three-hour content agreement with The International Channel.
+Since October 1996, plans were made to launch a dedicated feed of the channel for the United States and Latin America, to be delivered using the Panamsat 3 satellite.

 In early 1999, TV5 split its European signal into two, with the launch of TV5 France Belgique Suisse, a signal specific to Francophone Europe (France, Belgium, Switzerland, Monaco, Luxembourg).
 TV5 Europe continued to serve the wider continental audience.

 A consortium formed by public channels Arte and La Cinquième entered into the capital of the channel, which brought with it new sources of programming.
 A new schedule was constructed, centred on news programmes such as news flashes on the hour, two TV5 bulletins and rebroadcasts of its partners' main news programmes (20 Heures from France 2, Soir 3 from France 3, Le Journal from TSR/RTS and 13 Heures from RTBF).

 A meeting with ministers from TV5 in Vevey, Switzerland, gave a mandate to the channel's council of co-operation to reform the structure of the channel in the view of creating a unique worldwide channel.
 The national governments in charge of the five participants gave an agreement to turn management of TV5 États-Unis and TV5 Amérique Latine over to TV5 Monde, the new name for the channel's head operations in Paris.